-The Fixing America's Surface Transportation Act (FAST Act) signed into law by President Obama on December 4, 2015 and effective October 1, 2015 applied new program rules to the Moving Ahead for Progress in the 21st Century (MAP-21) Act authorized funding for federal surface transportation programs beginning with ALL FY16 funding.
+The Fixing America's Surface Transportation Act (FAST Act), signed into law by President Obama on December 4, 2015 and effective October 1, 2015, applied new program rules to the Moving Ahead for Progress in the 21st Century Act (MAP-21) authorized funding for federal surface transportation programs beginning with ALL Federal Fiscal Year 2016 funding.
 The FAST Act legislation continued the coordinated transportation planning requirements established in previous laws.
-Specifically, MAP-21 federal legislation noted that the projects selected for funding through the Section 5310 Program must be "included in a locally developed, coordinated public transit-human services transportation plan" and this plan must be "developed and approved through a process that included participation by seniors, individuals with disabilities, representatives of public, private, and non-profit transportation and human services providers, and other members of the public."
+Specifically, MAP-21 noted that the projects selected for funding through the Section 5310 Program must be "included in a locally developed, coordinated public transit-human services transportation plan" and this plan must be "developed and approved through a process that included participation by seniors, individuals with disabilities, representatives of public, private, and non-profit transportation and human services providers, and other members of the public."
 The FAST Act maintains this requirement.

 The two primary formula grant programs NMDOT administers are Sections 5310 and 5311.
-Section 5311, Formula Grants For Other than Urbanized Areas, provides capital, planning, administration, and operating assistance to states to support public transportation in rural areas (population less than 50,000), where many residents often rely on public transit to reach their destinations.
-Section 5310, Enhanced Mobility of Seniors and Individuals with Disabilities, is intended to enhance mobility for seniors and persons with disabilities by providing funds for programs to serve the special needs of transit-dependent populations beyond traditional public transportation services and the Americans with Disabilities Act (ADA) complementary paratransit services.
+Section 5310, Enhanced Mobility of Seniors and Individuals with Disabilities, enhances mobility for seniors and persons with disabilities by providing funds for programs to serve the special needs of transit-dependent populations beyond traditional public transportation services and the Americans with Disabilities Act (ADA) complementary paratransit services.
+Section 5311, Formula Grants For Other than Urbanized Areas, provides capital, planning, administration, and operating assistance to states to support public transportation in rural areas (areas with a population of less than 50,000 people), where many residents often rely on public transit to reach their destinations.

-As the statewide designated recipient of the Section 5310 and 5311 funds, NMDOT's Transit and Rail Division coordinated with transit and human services transportation providers, the Northeast RTPO, and the Eastern Plains Council of Governments, and the general public to develop this plan.
-The main purpose of this plan is to analyze the transit services currently available in the plan area and makes strategy recommendations for transit program and mobility coordination in the Northeast RTPO and the Eastern Plains of Council of Governments.
-Separate plans have been developed for each of the state's RTPO areas.
-These plans include MPOs, as appropriate.
+As the statewide designated recipient of the Section 5310 and 5311 funds, NMDOT's Transit and Rail Division coordinated with transit and human services transportation providers, the Northern Pueblos RTPO, the Santa Fe MPO, and the general public to develop this plan.
+The main purpose of this plan is to analyze the transit services currently available in the plan area and makes strategy recommendations for transit programs and mobility coordination in the Northern Pueblos RTPO and the Santa Fe MPO.
+Separate plans were developed for each of the state's RTPO areas, these plans include MPOs, as appropriate.